Blaisorblade/dot-iris/correspondence.md

 ## Differences between our paper (and technical appendix) and our Coq development.

+- While in the paper unstamped and stamped DOT are represented using disjoint syntaxes, in Coq there is a single syntax, together with predicates `is_unstamped_?` and `is_stamped_?`, characterizing whether some AST is unstamped or stamped.

 - Beyond `(T-μ-Iₚ)`, `(T-μ-Eₚ)` and `(T-∀-Eₚ)`, our development uses versions restricted to variables `(T-μ-I)`, `(T-μ-E)` and `(T-∀-E)` as separate rules.
   The latter should be derivable, but we define path substitution separately,